-We offer year-round swimming.
-To learn more about our programs and how to get started contact Andrew Savine, Head Coach at [email protected]
+We offer year round swimming.
+To start swimming today and learn more about our programs contact Andrew Savine, Head Coach at [email protected]

 On July 28 and July 29, in the 100+ degree heat in Woodland, CA, the Rollingwood Rockets competed in the principal meet of the 2018 season, the NCSL Gold Rush conference championships.
 The Rockets had only 114 swimmers in attendance, by far the smallest number of any team in the Gold Rush conference, but you’d never know by the amount of big swims and spirit delivered by the Rockets swimmers and their family and friends in attendance.
 Amongst the outstanding Rocket swims, were the following high point and record breaking performances: